Church of Nuestra Señora de la Palma, Algeciras: History

 The church is consecrated to Santa María de la Palma (Mary the Virgin of Palm Sunday) since Palm Sunday 1344 when Alfonso XI of Castile conquered the city after the Siege of Algeciras (1342-1344).
-That year, Pope Clement VI created the Diocese of Algeciras which was linked to that of Cadiz after he had converted the grand mosque of Algeciras, in accordance with Christian rites, into a church.
+That year, Pope Clement VI created the Diocese of Algeciras which was linked to that of Cádiz after he had converted the grand mosque of Algeciras, in accordance with Christian rites, into a church.
 That city was, however, retaken by the Moors in 1368 and destroyed on the orders of Muhammed V of Granada.
 The Diocese of Algeciras disappeared with it.
 The church is the canonical seat of the Cofradía de Jesús Nazareno, Santo Cristo de la Fe, Santa Cruz de Jerusalén y María Santísima de la Amargura (Brotherhood of Jesus of Nazareth, Holy Christ of the Faith, Holy Cross of Jerusalem and Mary of Sorrows).
 At the occasion of the bicentenary of the church, Santa María de la Palma was made co-patron saint of Algeciras, with Saint Bernard of Clairvaux, in 1923 by Pope Pius XI.

 Work began on the current building in 1723 when, as a result of population growth, the nearby Chapel of Our Lady of Europe no longer provided sufficient space for the congregation.
 It was started by Alonso Barranco and completed by Isidro Casaus.
 According to Pascual Madoz in his Gazetteer of 1843, "the church was completed in 1738 with alms from the faithful and other resources, allowing Bishop Lorenzo Armengual de la Mota on June 6 of that year, to give it the status of parish church which until then had been enjoyed by the primitive chapel of the Cortijo de Gálvez."
 In 1736, the Iglesia de La Palma, which was still under construction, assumed the paroquial responsibilities.
 The Plaza Alta, constructed in 1807, includes the Iglesia de Nuestra Señora de la Palma, as well as the Chapel of Our Lady of Europe, palm trees, and a fountain.